Jelle-S/aoc2022/revisit.md

 These aren't actually traingular numbers (which would be 1+2+3+...), these are (1+3+5+7...) for which I don't know the name or formula yet).

+**EDIT2**

+I'm still not sure what to call the numbers, but it has someting to do with [Gnomon](https://en.wikipedia.org/wiki/Gnomon_(figure)).
+And the formula is just to square it...
+Which also makes me think of something with bitwise operators or whatever...
+Not sure how it all fits...

 ### Caveats

 - Don't count line intersections twice